collectiveaccess/ProvidenceDocs/_source/workflow/movement.rst

 .. contents::
    :local:

+The third and perhaps most complex method of location tracking is Movement based.
+It should only be employed if you need to record complex data (beyond merely the date, location, and contents of a movement) about movements *themselves.* For example, information about a movement might include packing, shipping, and authorization information.
+The second criteria justifying movement-based location tracking would be if multiple objects are being moved in a single instance (For example, more than one item is shipped in a single box as part of an outgoing loan).

+Before you can configure movement-based location tracking, you must enable the Movements table in app.conf and then create a User Interface for Movements that includes metadata elements for all that you wish to record about Movements.

+Provided you have a Movement editor configuration in place, configuring Movement-based location tracking is relatively straightforward and similar to Direct object-location tracking.

 Configuration
 -------------

+Step 1
+^^^^^^
 Basic configuration of movement-based location tracking is done in app.conf using the following directives:

 .. csv-table::